jodermo/contao-4-documentation/Docs/troubleshooting/README.md

 • search for table `tl_user`<br>
 • search for the admin user<br>
 • generate new encrypted password with [https://bcrypt-generator](https://bcrypt-generator.com/) <br>
-• fill encrypted password to password field in database and save<br>
+• fill encrypted password to `password` field in database and save<br>
 • now you can go to Contao backend and login with the new password<br>

 <br>

-## Contao-Installtool blocked
+## Contao install tool blocked

 set `installCount` in `TL_CONFIG` to 0:
 ```bash